 - As trite as it may sound, any practitioner who comes before the court seeking relief on either an interlocutory or final basis must know exactly the remedy that they seek and whether it is available.
 It is not the court's role to ascertain which remedy it is that the plaintiff wants, nor to present the facts in such a way as to be satisfied that the case warrants that relief.
 Many of the remedies in equity are mutually exclusive and many require the party seeking the relief to offer its own undertaking or make clear its good faith.
-This last point is particularly true for parties seeking interlocutory relief, to which I will turn in a moment. - I propose today to confine my address confined to a few specific topics.
+This last point is particularly true for parties seeking interlocutory relief, to which I will turn in a moment. - I propose today to confine my address to a few specific topics.
 I intend only to address remedies commonly sought in the Equity Division of the Supreme Court of New South Wales, more particularly, those arising in the Commercial and Technology and Construction lists, where I am one of three judges assigned to hear disputes on a fulltime basis.
-I will not discuss all of the remedies available in the Equity Division many are beyond the scope of this discussion.
+I will not discuss all of the remedies available in the Equity Division - many are beyond the scope of this discussion.
 Restitution, for example, deserves an address on its own.
 Similarly, I will not address remedies available under the now Australian Consumer Law, except to note that many of those remedies are similar to remedies in equity.
-I propose to touch on interlocutory relief, specific performance, account of profits and equitable compensation.
-I will also make some comments on the use of the constructive trust, and (if time permits) other proprietary remedies.
-Each of those remedies relies on the exercise of judicial discretion - I will offer some observations on that discretion and what it requires of a judge.
+I propose to touch on

-&lt;sup>\ Judge, Supreme Court of New South Wales.
-I acknowledge, with thanks, the contribution of my tipstaff for 2011, Ms Karen Petch BA LLB (Hons I) to the preparation of this paper.
+^{} Judge, Supreme Court of New South Wales.
+This is a revised version of a paper first given at the NSW Young Lawyers Annual Business Law CLE Seminar.
+I acknowledge, with thanks, the contributions of my tipstaff for 2011, Ms Karen Petch BA LLB (Hons I) to the preparation of this paper, and of my tipstaff for 2013, Mr Patrick Boyle BComm LLB, to its revision.
 The views expressed in this paper are my own, and not necessarily those of my colleagues or the Court.